Marine Day

 Marine Day (海の日, Umi no Hi), also known as "Ocean Day" or "Sea Day", is a public holiday in Japan usually celebrated on the third Monday in July.
 The holiday is to give thanks to the ocean for its bounty and to consider the importance of it to Japan as a maritime nation.

 Many people take advantage of the holiday and summer weather to take a beach trip.
 Other ocean-related festivities are observed as well.
 The date roughly coincides with the end of the rainy season (梅雨 tsuyu) in much of the Japanese mainland.

 In 2020, the holiday was observed on Thursday, July 23, a one-time move that was made as a special accommodation to support the opening of the Tokyo Olympics.
-Due to the postponement of the Olympics, the 2021 date was moved to July 22, also on Thursday as a one-time holiday.
+Due to the postponement of the Olympics, the 2021 date was moved to July 22, also on Thursday as a one-time move.